Nursing Education 2020

 - Significant advances in Nursing Science and Research

-Nursing Education & Research 2020 welcomes attendees, presenters and exhibitors from all over the world to Dublin, Ireland.
-We are delighted to invite you all to attend and register for the “29th Edition of World Congress on Nursing Education & Research” which is going to be held during May 25-25, 2020 Dublin, Ireland.
-The organizing committee is gearing up for an exciting and informative conference program including plenary lectures, symposia, workshops on a variety of topics, poster presentations and various programs for participants from all over the world.
+Nursing Education & Research 2020 welcomes attendees, presenters, and exhibitors from all over the world to Dublin, Ireland.
+We are delighted to invite you all to attend and register for the “29th Edition of World Congress on Nursing Education & Research” which is going to be held during August 25-25, 2020 Dublin, Ireland.
+The organizing committee is gearing up for an exciting and informative conference program including plenary lectures, symposia, workshops on a variety of topics, poster presentations, and various programs for participants from all over the world.
 We invite you to join us at the Nursing Education-2020, where you will be sure to have a meaningful experience with scholars from around the world.
 All members of the Nursing Education-2020 organizing committee look forward to meeting you in Dublin, Ireland.

 For more details please visit- nursingeducation.euroscicon.com